DannyvanHolten/acf-gravityforms-add-on/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Add a new field of type 'Forms' to the required ACF field group.

-You can also install Advanced Custom Fields: Gravityforms Add-on using Composer.
+You can also install Advanced Custom Fields: Gravity Forms Add-on using Composer.

 `composer require dannyvanholten/acf-gravityforms-add-on`